-Whenever an applicant for admission to any institution shall be denied admission or shall feel that their application has not been given due consideration or whenever a student shall be expelled or suspended, such applicant or student shall have the right to appeal in accordance with the following procedure:
+Whenever an applicant for admission to Dalton State College shall be denied admission or shall feel that their application has not been given due consideration or whenever a student shall be expelled or suspended, such applicant or student shall have the right to appeal in accordance with the following procedure:

 The person aggrieved shall appeal in writing to the head of the institution within five days after the action of which he/she complains.
 The head of the institution shall within five days appoint a committee composed of three members of the faculty of the institution or he/she shall utilize the services of an appropriate existing committee.
 This committee shall review all facts and circumstances connected with the case and shall within five days make its finding and report thereon to the President.
 After consideration of the committee’s report, the President shall within five days make a decision which shall be final so far as the institution is concerned.